 The coursework is a combination of classroom learning and clinical application.
-Students will learn how to properly sterilize surgical instruments, how to process operating room turnover and what their role is during an operation.
+Students will learn proper instrument sterilization techniques, how to process operating room turnover, and their role during surgery as a first or second scrub tech.

-Graduates earn an Associate of Applied Science degree in Surgical Technology.
-Nearly all of our graduates find work within six months of earning their degree.
-Our graduates typically find work in hospital operating rooms, outpatient clinics or physicians’ offices.
+Graduates earn an Associate of Applied Science degree in Surgical Technology Our graduates typically find work in hospital operating rooms, outpatient clinics or physicians’ offices upon graduation.

 The Surgical Technology Program is accredited by the Commission on Accreditation of Allied Health Education Programs.

 They can be contacted at 9355 113th St N, #7709, Seminole, FL 33775

 Phone: (727) 210-2350